gregix26/Functional_Variant_Analysis/README.md

 ## Step 3: Molecular Impact Prediction
 SpliceAI is used to predict splicing effects of variants under investigation.
 SpliceAI predicts change in splicing probabilities at each base in a sequence window of +/- 500kb.

 For non-coding variants, the a score of "importance" is added via LINSIGHT, a database of precalculated scores informing pressures of negative selection on non-coding sequences.
 For this, selected non-coding variants need to be reannotated in VEP with hg19 build.
+Download precalculated scores: http://compgen.cshl.edu/LINSIGHT/LINSIGHT.bw You will also need to install pyBigWig (recommended to run in separate Python environment).

 For non-coding and regulatory variants, csv files of VEP results need to be converted into bed files.
 Using ATAC-seq, Hi-C or other epigenetic data, functional variants can be weeded out by overlaying epigenetic data over the variants.
 Open chromatin = possible functional role.